French traditional jewellery - baptism

 Antique baby rattles and teethers

-The older teether/rattles, from the 18th century to the start of the 19th were often very finely worked, with little bells and with a handle of mother-of-pearl or coral, reputed to have protective effects for teething.
+The older teether/rattles, from the 18th century to the start of the 19th were often very finely worked, with little bells and with a handle of mother-of-pearl, coral, or rock-crystal, reputed to have protective effects for teething.
 These elaborate rattles were not normally left with the baby but instead were worn by the nanny or the mother on a long chain around the neck and used to distract and amuse the baby when necessary.
-The nanny would wear her teether outdoors with pride as it was a symbol of her rather coveted position.
+The nanny would wear her teether outdoors with pride as it was a symbol of her rather envied position.

 baby rattle / teether / whistle in gold and coral, France 1809-1819 |